spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 We’ve introduced some new concepts to facilitate the fact that SpatialOS enables you to spread computation between multiple servers - known as “server-worker instances” in SpatialOS.

 ### Offloading
 Offloading is one of the multiserver options for working with SpatialOS.
-It involves allocating the authority over specific groups of Actors to a server-worker instance other than your main Unreal server-worker instance.
+The functionality of the main out-of-the-box Unreal server-worker type is split between two server-worker types.
+For example, you could create an AI server-worker type and offload the AI computation from the main Unreal server-worker type onto it.

-For example, you could offload computationally expensive but latency-tolerant systems, such as advanced AI or large-scale background physics simulation, so that your main server-worker instance can run other systems at a larger scale.
+Advanced AI and large-scale background physics computation are good candidates for offloading as they are computationally expensive but latency-tolerant.
+This would leave your game's out-of-the-box main server-worker instance to run other game systems at a larger scale.

 <%(Lightbox image="{{assetRoot}}assets/offloading-diagram.png")%>
 _Offloading: The offloaded server-worker instance has authority only over Red Actors, and the main Unreal server-worker instance that runs major game systems has authority over all other Actors._